 - Having a family history of heart disease or other heart problems

-RAS can be treated with basic diet and blood pressure medicine, if it is detected early.
-However, if the condition is allowed to progress to a more serious state, then it’s necessary to use a more advanced treatment method such as an arteriogram with an intervention like stent placement.
-Stent placement is usually performed as an outpatient procedure with moderate sedation at our Missouri center.
+RAS can be treated with basic diet and blood pressure medicine if it is detected early.
+However, if the condition progresses to a more serious state, then it is necessary to use a more advanced treatment method such as an arteriogram with an intervention like stent placement.
+Stent placement is usually performed as an outpatient procedure with moderate sedation at our facility.

 Treatments for Renal Artery Stenosis

 After the determination of a correct diagnosis and before the application of necessary treatment options, an arteriogram will be necessary to create accurate maps of the arteries using a special type of dye injected into the bloodstream.
-Arteriograms are performed through the use of X-ray imaging, and they can help determine the layout of the artery and veins, as well as the correct pathway to use in order to access them.
+Arteriograms are performed using X-ray imaging, and they can help determine the layout of the artery and veins, as well as the correct pathway to use to access them.

 A hollow needle is introduced either into the artery that goes through your wrist or groin, depending on the direction best suited to access the affected artery.
 The needle threats a wire into the artery along with a one-way valve that allows for temporary access.
 Through it, methods such as an atherectomy might be used to remove plaque build-up in the artery.
 Additional treatment interventions also include balloon angioplasty for opening the narrowing artery, or stent placement as a permanent implant.
 This implant is a metal tube that remains in the artery and keeps it from closing and, in the case of RAS, allows blood to flow normally and renal function to resume without a problem.